Sign up to our weekly newsletter

-The digital and social media landscape has vastly changed marketers’ jobs in the past few years, fuelled even more so by the Covid-19 pandemic which forced us all to shift focus and made it clear that online marketing is here to stay.
-Affiliate marketing and influencer marketing are two such channels that are consistently gaining in popularity, with no signs of a decline any time soon!
-For more on what affiliate marketing is, have a listen to this week’s podcast.
+The digital and social media landscape has vastly changed marketers’ jobs over the past few years.
+Affiliate marketing and influencer marketing are two such channels that continue to gain in popularity, with no signs of a decline any time soon!

 1. Unattached – this is when the product or service is not directly related to the advertiser and there is no connection between the customer and platform.
 Perhaps, one of the least effective types, but a great tool to generate additional income.

 2. Related – related affiliate marketing is when the advertiser cannot personally vouch for the product or service but is relative to their niche so there is a higher likelihood of capturing the interest of the brand’s target market.

 3. Involved – this type involves advertiser’s influence over their audience to sell a product, usually one they can vouch for having personally used it.
 This type is perhaps the most difficult to build but delivers the most credibility.

 Influencer marketing is a channel most marketers are now well-versed in and have seen first-hand the impact this strategy can have on campaigns.
 Both small scale and global brands are now looking into separate budgets for influencer marketing, where they collaborate with one or a few suitable content creators to improve brand awareness, recognition and visibility.
 Luckily enough, there is an influencer out there for every niche, which makes the idea even more feasible for brands to connect with their target audiences through a person they trust!